galdor/erl-pgc/doc/handbook.md

 - `type`: the database type used to represent the value in the database.
 - `column`: the name of the database column as an atom (optional, the default value being the key of the entry).
+- `encode`: a custom encoding function which transforms an Erlang term into a typed pgc value of the form `{Type, Value}`.
+- `decode`: a custom decoding function which transforms a pgc value into an Erlang term.

 Example:
 ```erlang